sakhawat3003/BANEmo-Dataset/README.md

 # BANEmo Dataset: Bangla Sentiment Analysis

 ## 📖 Overview
-Manually annotated dataset of **14,903 Bangla comments** from social media/news sources for emotion classification.
+Manually annotated dataset of **14,903 Bangla comments** from social media/news sources for sentiment classification.
 Used in paper: _"From Trees to Transformers: Advancement in Bengali Sentiment Classification on BANEMO with mBERT and Deep Learning"_

 ## 📊 Dataset Statistics